TheCountt/config-mgt-ansible/thirteen.md

 # Ansible Dynamic Assignments (Include) and Community Roles

 ## Hint: Always add and commit every little change to Github to avoid Merge Hell.
-Once you are done and satisfied with your code you can push to Github and create a pull request to merge with the main branch
+Once you are done and satisfied with your code you can push to Github and create a pull request to merge with the main branch.

+## *Please check ansible-config-mgt repository to view code*

 In this project(which is a continuation of Project 12) we will be introduced to dynamic assignments by using include module.